dvader2021/KISS/README.md

 Introduction
 -----------

 KISS is a static site generator that requires no database or server-side logic.
 The project is maintained by Subu Sangameswar (@subusangam).
 It started out as a fun learning project and has evolved as a useful tool.
-KISS stands for >Keep it simple senorita
+KISS stands for **Keep it simple senorita**

->This is ver 3.00 released May 2022
+>This is ver 3.20 released Jun 2022
->more updates or enhancements planned for future releases
+>No more updates or enhancements planned
 >see live version at [chasing a rainbow](https://www.chasingarainbow.org)

 Written in Python 3.6